Boris Johnson pushes through suspension of British parliament

 No-confidence threat

-The prime minister’s decision to delay the return of parliament will increase the chances of opposition MPs calling a no-confidence vote in his government next week in an attempt to install a caretaker administration that would seek to avoid a no-deal Brexit on October 31st.
+The prime minister’s decision will increase the chances of opposition MPs calling a no-confidence vote in his government next week in an attempt to install a caretaker administration that would seek to avoid a no-deal Brexit on October 31st.

 But Downing Street officials claimed that such a plan would fail because even if the no-confidence vote passed, MPs would struggle to get the numbers needed to form an alternative administration.